exseivier/bestur/README.md

 # u-seq
-Finding special regions of a string
+Finding special regions of a string we love <3